Ecjoe/React/README.md

 # react
-fun learning through react and redux
+fun learning with react and redux